National Trends

-States across the country are implementing creative solutions to address the child care crisis.
-Here are just a few examples of the policy solutions states are enacting to support children, families, early educators, and businesses within their communities:
+States across the country are implementing creative policies and business solutions to address the child care crisis.
+Here are just a few examples of the solutions states are enacting to support children, families, early educators, and businesses within their communities:

 New Mexico designed a permanent fund to support early childhood initiatives within the state.